Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 Between Zweilütschinen and Grindelwald the Bernese Oberlandbahn (BOB) runs about every twenty minutes and takes about 24 minutes.

 This mountain bike tour starts in Zweilütschinen at the station of the Bernese Oberlandbahn and leads along the rack railroads for long stretches.
-Via Gündlischwand - Lütschental it turns off shortly before the valley station of the Männlichen cable car even before Grindelwald in the direction of Aspen.
+Via Gündlischwand - Lütschental it turns off shortly before the valley station of the Männlichen cable car before Grindelwald in the direction of Aspen.
 Via the Bielwaldweg the trail continues to Arven and to Wengernalp and back via Wengen.
 The tour of medium difficulty is about 35 kilometers long.
 More than 1600 meters of altitude are climbed and descended.

 Grindelwald - Männlichen (summit)